 To help eliminate any particular tightness in your foot, wiggle your big toe as you massage the soles.
 Be sure to pay attention to areas where your foot is most tender, if painful to the touch, treat them gently.

-If you are looking for an even more effective experience, use the Moji 360 foot massager.
+If you are looking for an even more effective experience, use the Moji foot roller.
 You will want to be seated for using this as well.
-The benefits of this particular implement is that it is equipped with two massage levels, so that you can choose how much pressure to apply.
 Just run your foot from toes to heel across the top of the massager, and continue until relaxed.

 To enhance the massage experience and exponentially increase the benefits of this TLC, be sure to stretch your feet at this time too.
 You can either do this by pushing and pulling at your foot from the toes, base and heel throughout your massage, or you can do so on the stairs.
 For the stair stretch, begin by letting your heels hang off the back of one step, lift up onto your toes and then let your weight slowly pull you down to the point that your heels are lower than the step.
 Hold for just a few seconds and return to the top.
 Do this repetitively for about 30-60 seconds.

 Not only does a foot massage feel good, but it also benefits your general health.
 You may have heard that the practice of reflexology treats the sensory nerves for your internal organs that sit at your feet.
 This means that when you massage your feet you are not only making those pads feel better, but you are potentially improving the well-being of your entire body.